laravel/docs/eloquent-relationships.md

 }
 ```

 After preventing lazy loading, Eloquent will throw a `Illuminate\Database\LazyLoadingViolationException` exception when your application attempts to lazy load any Eloquent relationship.
+When retrieving only a single model (via `Model::first()` or `Model::find($id)`) lazy loading violations are never raised.

 You may customize the behavior of lazy loading violations using the `handleLazyLoadingViolationsUsing` method.
 For example, using this method, you may instruct lazy loading violations to only be logged instead of interrupting the application's execution with exceptions: